mottensmann/GCalignR/cran-comments.md

 There were no ERRORs or WARNINGs or Notes

 ## win_build check results
-There were no ERRORs or WARNINGs and 1 Note:
+There were no ERRORs or WARNINGs or Notes
-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Meinolf Ottensmann <meinolf.ottensmann@web.de>'
-* Found the following (possibly) invalid DOIs:
-  DOI: <10.1371/journal.pone.0198311>
-    From: inst/CITATION
-    Message: Invalid DOI
-This DOI ist correct!

 ## travis-ci results
 There were no ERRORs or WARNINGs or Notes